alex-a-renoire/sigma-homework/README.md

 The project uses the following go packages:

-- Redis: <a href="github.com/go-redis/redis"go-redis/redis</a
+- Redis: github.com/go-redis/redis
-- JWT: <a href="github.com/golang-jwt/jwt"golang-jwt/jwt</a
+- JWT: github.com/golang-jwt/jwt
-- UUID: <a href="github.com/google/uuid"google/uuid</a
+- UUID: github.com/google/uuid
-- Routing: <a href="github.com/gorilla/mux"gorilla/mux</a
+- Routing: github.com/gorilla/mux
-- CSV handling: <a href="github.com/jszwec/csvutil"jszwez/csvutil</a
+- CSV handling: github.com/jszwec/csvutil
-- Postgres: <a href="github.com/lib/pq"lib/pq</a
+- Postgres: github.com/lib/pq
-- Mongo: <a href="go.mongodb.org/mongo-driver"mongo-driver</a
+- Mongo: go.mongodb.org/mongo-driver
-- GRPC: <a href="google.golang.org/grpc"grpc</a
+- GRPC: google.golang.org/grpc

 # Getting started

 First, make sure you have *docker* and *docker-compose* installed on your system.
 To run the product with default configuration, open the root folder in bash and type:

- make all
+> make all

 To run the project with a cartain database (mongo, redis, postgres), type:

- make all-mongo
+> make all-mongo

 or

- make all-postgres
+> make all-postgres

 etc.

 **Important!** You have to also specify the database type in the *docker/.env* file (DB_TYPE).

 You can also select the type of storage connection (*remote* or *grpc*) (CONN_TYPE)

+To run tests type:

+> make tests

 By default, RESTful API server runs in a container at :8081.
 GRPC runs at :50051, redis at :6379, postgres at :5432 and mongo at :27017.
 The API provides the following endpoints: